wp-plugins/ical-for-events-calendar/readme.txt

 == Installation ==

-Unzip in your plugins directory.
+1. Unzip in your plugins directory.
-Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

 = Where is the feed located? =

 At http://your-web-address/?ical

-== Screenshots ==

-No screenshots